liqotech/liqo/docs/pages/concepts/offloading/mutating-webhook.md

 #### Local PodOffloadingStrategy

-The `Local` strategy does not allow Pods to be scheduled on virtual nodes, hence behaving from this point of view as if Liqo were not present (although other resources, such as services, might be reflected to enable remote consumption).
+The `Local` strategy does not allow Pods to be scheduled on virtual nodes, hence behaving from this point of view as if Liqo was not present (although other resources, such as services, might be reflected to enable remote consumption).
 Consequently, in this case the webhook is not activated, and Pods are neither appended the *toleration* nor any additional *NodeAffinity* constraints.

 #### Remote PodOffloadingStrategy